Isosystolic inequalities for optical hypersurfaces: Results in the geometry of numbers

 We mention in passing that in~\cite{Makai:1978} Makai conjectures that

-Thus, by Proposition~\ref{inequalities}, an affirmative solution to Makai's conjecture would immediately lead to an affirmative solution of Conjecture I. In fact, geometrically interpreted, the left-hand side inequality in Proposition~\ref{inequalities} simply states that if $K \subset \R^n$ is a convex body that intersects every integer hyperplane, then $\frac{1}{2}K + \Z^n$ intersects every hyperplane in $\R^n$.
+Thus, by Proposition~\ref{inequalities}, an affirmative solution to Makai's conjecture would immediately lead to an affirmative solution of Conjecture I. The geometrical fact behind the left-hand side inequality in Proposition~\ref{inequalities} simply states that if $K \subset \R^n$ is a convex body that intersects every integer hyperplane, then $\frac{1}{2}K + \Z^n$ intersects every hyperplane in $\R^n$.